mkokho/kubemrr/README.md

 `kubemrr` mirrors description of Kubernetes resources for blazingly fast auto-completion.

-Bash  has the _programmable completion_ feature which permits typing a partial command, then pressing the [Tab] key to auto-complete the command sequence.
-All you need to do is to write a completion script and place it in `/etc/bash_completion.d` folder ([docs](http://www.tldp.org/LDP/abs/html/tabexpansion.html), [tutorial](https://debian-administration.org/article/316/An_introduction_to_bash_completion_part_1)).
+Bash  has the _programmable completion_ feature which permits typing a partial command, then pressing the [TAB] key to auto-complete the command sequence.To use the feature, you need to write a completion script and place it in /etc/bash_completion.d folder ([docs](http://www.tldp.org/LDP/abs/html/tabexpansion.html), [tutorial](https://debian-administration.org/article/316/An_introduction_to_bash_completion_part_1)).
-Fortunately, `kubectl` comes with a command to generate completion script ([kubectl copmletion](http://kubernetes.io/docs/user-guide/kubectl/kubectl_completion/)).
+Fortunately, `kubectl` comes with a command to generate completion script ([kubectl completion](http://kubernetes.io/docs/user-guide/kubectl/kubectl_completion/)).
 The script works extremely well, but slow, because each time you hit [TAB] it sends a request to Kubernetes API Server.
 If your server is on a different continent you might wait for up to 2 seconds.
 To reduce the delay, `kubemrr` keeps names of resources locally.
-We will make completion script talk to `kubemrr` instead of real Kubernetes API server.
+We will make a completion script which talks to `kubemrr` instead of real Kubernetes API server.

 # Example